wellcometrust/platform-developer-docs/builds/README.md

 All our Docker images live in the [wellcometrust/dockerfiles](https://github.com/wellcometrust/dockerfiles) repo, and they get automatically published to the [wellcome organisation on Docker Hub](https://hub.docker.com/u/wellcome).

 If you're trying to work out what a particular Docker image does, looking in that repo is a good place to start.

+## The lifecycle of a Docker image

+All our platform apps are published as Docker images in ECR.

+For a walkthrough of how that works, see the [lifecycle of a Docker image](lifecycle-of-a-docker-image.md).